What is Commotio Cordis?

 Commotio Cordis is a heart rhythm disruption caused by a blow to the chest and one of the leading causes of sudden cardiac death in athletes.
 The condition is an episode of ventricular fibrillation induced by a direct blow to the chest over the heart during a specific portion of the heart’s electrical cycle.
 This can be caused by a direct hit from an object such as a baseball or lacrosse ball, a lacrosse stick or even a collision with another player.
 The impact doesn’t have to be hard or high velocity.
 It’s estimated that approximately 15 to 25 athletes die every year from this event.
 Most of these deaths are males under the age of 18, many of whom were wearing a form of chest protection when they were hit.
 Commotio cordis deaths have been recorded in baseball, lacrosse, football, soccer, martial arts and other recreational activities.

-In the Fall of 2019 a Commotio Cordis tragedy was averted at a local lacrosse tournament.
+Incidents are not always fatal.
+In the Fall of 2019, a Commotio Cordis tragedy was averted at a local lacrosse tournament.
 After being hit in the chest, a player was resuscitated by a game referee who was trained in CPR.

 National Operating Committee on Standards for Athletic Equipment Commissioning (NOCSAE)